starvagrant/toh/toh_text/travelingwithtragedy.md

 "The choruses.
 Every time the Chorus gets a line I can't help but start thinking of Broadway in ancient Greece, and I just can't feel anyone's pain.
 That's sort of a problem with the tragedies.
 The comedy was not so bad."

-"So do you think men would stop going to war if the ladies refused them sex."
+"So do you think men would stop going to war if the ladies refused them sex?"

 "I think if men didn't get sex there'd be more war, not less, but that play is pretty funny.
 You ever think about reading those works in the original?"